glassechidna/lastkeypair/docs/access-policy.md

     fromAccount: string; // AWS numeric account ID containing user
     to: "LastKeypair";
     type: "User" | "AssumedRole" | "FederatedUser"; // type of user in 'from' fields
-    instanceArn: string; // instance ARN that user is requesting access to
+    remoteInstanceArn: string; // instance ARN that user is requesting access to

     voucherAccount?: string; // in two-person authorisations, these fields mirror voucherId?: string;      // the 'from' fields, albeit for the user doing the "vouching"